Use Your Heart

-"Use Your Heart" is a song by American R&B trio SWV, released on July 23, 1996, as the second single from their album New Beginning.
-Written and produced by Chad Hugo and Pharrell Williams, it is the first song produced by the duo (as The Neptunes) to chart on the Billboard Hot 100.
+"Use Your Heart" is a song by American R&B trio SWV, released on July 23, 1996, by RCA Records, as the second single from their second album, New Beginning (1996).
+Written and produced by Pharrell Williams and Chad Hugo, it was the first song produced by the duo (as The Neptunes) to chart on the US Billboard Hot 100.
 In 2024, the song gained further prominence after it was sampled by Kendrick Lamar on the track "Heart Pt.
 6" from his sixth studio album, GNX.

 Production and release

-The song was written and produced by the Neptunes duo Chad Hugo and Pharrell Williams.
-The track was the second single on the group's second studio album, New Beginning.
+The song was written and produced by the Neptunes duo Pharrell Williams and Chad Hugo.
+The track was the second single on the album New Beginning.
 The song was released on July 23, 1996, by RCA Records.

 Critical reception

-Larry Flick from Billboard described the song as an "sumtuous old-school soul swinger that will have listeners lost in memories of their favorite '70s moments."
+Larry Flick from Billboard magazine described the song as an "sumtuous old-school soul swinger that will have listeners lost in memories of their favorite '70s moments."
 He added, "These sisters now have the chops to support their bid to become R&B's leading female vocal group.
 They kick it lovely while Pharrell Williams and Chad Hugo surround their plush harmonies with fluttering horns and even-handed funk guitar licks.
 Yummy stuff that belongs at the top of every urban playlist."
 HotNewHipHop put the song on their list of best SWV songs.
 Okayplayer praised the song for its mature themes, beat, and blend of the trio's voices.
 The track became the Neptunes' first track to chart on the Billboard Hot 100.